This post is sponsored by Boppy but, as always, all opinions are my own.

 I think people get scared of the number 3 – there’s always someone left out, it makes someone the dreaded ‘middle child’, you have to get a new car, bigger house, the list goes on.

-But I love answering these because my opinion may differ from the typical… I LOVE having three kids!
+But I love answering ‘what’s it like having 3 kids? is it really that bad?!” because my opinion may differ from the typical… I LOVE having 3 kids!
 When I was pregnant with Emmy (my 3rd), people would share terrible stories of how difficult it was to have 3 children.
 Thanks, but it’s too late now, I thought.
 I’m only a year in, but adding a third baby to our family was absolutely the right decision.
 Has it been difficult?
 Messy?
 Stressful?
 Crazy?
 Sleepless?
 Absolutely.
 But if you’re on the fence about having another child, I always think, in 20 years, no one regrets adding a baby to their family.

 Here’s why the transition from 2 to 3 kids was our easiest yet…